 - Christopher Davies, Alistair Griggs, Joe Wade, Heydon Prowse, Jolyon Rubinstein and Jon Harvey

-- Andy Brown, Adam Jarmaine, Daniel Lucchesi and Tom Forbes
+- Andy Brown, Adam Jarmaine, Daniel Lucchesi and Tommy Forbes

 - Mark Talbot, Andy Brown, Rebecca Fleckney, Richard Wilson and Sean Hancock

 This series brings corruption, greed and hypocrisy to the fore and drags it to the court of public opinion.